 Step 2 - Type your question in plain English:

 Step 3 - Set filters, if necessary:

 Step 4 - See results from all endpoints in seconds:

 A lot of cyberattacks start with installation of LogMeIn.
 According to 2016 Verizon Data Breach Investigation Report (DBIR), a very common tactic used by intruders involves installation of remote control software .
 Quite a few registered attacks used email phishing techniques asking users to call an IT helpdesk to resolve a certain problem.
 When those users called a fictitious helpdesk, the cybercriminals picked up on the phone.
 Sounding very professionally, they asked users to install LogMeIn as the first step.
 Giving them installation URLs, they walked users through installation and then effectively took control of their computers as a stepping stone to accessing sensitive data stored on a corporate network.

-Action1 is a free Cloud-based Endpoint Security Platform, which is free for up to 100 endpoints.
+Action1 is a free Cloud-based Endpoint Security Platform.
 Among hundreds of other built-in features, it allows to automate tracking of LogMeIn installations across the entire network of endpoints and enable proactive response to this very common threat.
 This article explains how to automate tracking of installed LogMeIn using Action1 and also shows the alternate way of manual review procedure, for organizations that are not able to utilize Action1 in their environments.